seanr7/h2lqo/ReiPonDGG24_RESUB/README.md

 S. Reiter, I. Pontes Duff, I. V. Gosea, S. Gugercin; "$\mathcal{H}_2$ optimal model reduction of linear systems with multiple quadratic outputs",

-which implement numerical experiments with $\mathcal{H}_2$ model order reduction methods for linear quadratic output systems.
+which implement numerical experiments using $\mathcal{H}_2$ model order reduction methods for linear quadratic-output systems.

 ## Dependencies and Installation

 The code was tested under MATLAB 2023b.
+The Matrix Equation Sparse Solver (M-M.E.S.S.)
+Library version 3.0. is used for solving the sparse-dense Sylvester equations in the `\drivers\mimolqo_tsia.m` function.

 ## Getting Started